Bay Area Ambassadors

-Bay Area Ambassadors was an American soccer team based in Hayward, California, United States.
+Bay Area Ambassadors was an American soccer team based in Hayward, California.
 Active from 2009 to 2012, the team played in National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American Soccer Pyramid, in the Northwest Division.

 The team played its home games at Gladiator Stadium on the campus of Chabot College, and the team's colors were white, black and red.

 History

 In 2013 the team moved to Oakland, California, joined the NorCal Division of U.S. Club Soccer's National Premier Leagues, and changed their name to Oakland Ambassadors FC.